A Family Legacy Rediscovered

 — Anna Haltsonen

-A stack of vintage letters tied with string, alongside old photographs and a fountain pen — evoking memory, legacy, and the art of personal storytelling
+A stack of vintage letters tied with string, old photographs, and a fountain pen — evoking memory, archival search, and untold family stories from Shuvalovka, like those of Raisa Plotnikova, Aleksandr Haltsonen, and Tatyana Haltsonen

 An Excerpt from the Original Article in APU Magazine (Finland, 2018)